jhumigas/b-on-rails/README.md

 # Database

-This application uses MySQL with ActiveRecord
+This application uses MySQL with ActiveRecord.
+The gem mysql supplies with the adapter to the database.

+#Storage Directory

+This application uses [carrierwave](https://github.com/carrierwaveuploader/carrierwave) for the uploading feature.
+The default storage directory is in /public/uploads/:model/:mountedas/:model.id.
+To change the directory, the store_dir method should be overridden in app/assets/uploader

+It is mostly used for the picture uploading feature

 # Documentation